SmeetMehta/Coding-Practice-HackerRank/README.md

 7) Weather Observation Station 9 (Doesn't start with vowel)
 8) Weather Observation Station 10 (Doesn't end with vowel)
 9) Weather Observation Station 11 (Either not starting OR not Ending with vowel)
+10) Weather Observation Station 12 (Not starting AND ending with vowel)